 All applicants are required to submit two abstracts:

-- Submit a second, extended abstract (2,000 words maximum plus figures and tables) to the GOMD Division Chair Liping Huang for evaluation by the Kreidl Award Committee.
-Deadline for this submission is January 21, 2019.
+- Submit an extended abstract of the same title, (2,000 words maximum plus figures and tables) to the GOMD Division Chair Liping Huang for evaluation by the Kreidl Award Committee.
+Deadline for this submission is extended until February 4, 2019.
 Note that the extended abstract (and faculty advisor letter) is required for consideration of the nominee by the Kreidl Award Committee.

 The winner of the Kreidl Award will be asked to present his/her lecture at a special Awards Session at the 2019 GOMD meeting.
 The presentation may be co-authored by a faculty advisor but the technical work must be conducted by the student.
 The winning presentation will be given by the student only.